EU cheerleaders go to Russia-occupied Ukraine

 The Azov Sea connects the Ukrainian ports of Mariupol and Berdyansk to the Black Sea via the Kerch Strait.

-Russian warships have stopped over 200 commercial vessels, including from Germany, Greece, and the Netherlands, in the area for inspections, causing financial damage.
+Russian warships have recently stopped over 200 commercial vessels, including from Germany, Greece, and the Netherlands, in the area for inspections, causing financial losses.

 They have also massed there to complete the "Azov Fleet", a new Russian military deployment that makes south-east Ukraine more vulnerable to a Russian invasion, according to a Ukrainian security assessment, seen by the website.